Energy bills and your rights

 - in extreme weather conditions (such as a heatwave)

 - after 3.00 pm on a business day

 - on a Friday, weekend, public holiday, or the day before a public holiday.

-Water cannot be disconnected because of health reasons, but water flow can be severely restricted.
+Water can't be disconnected because of health reasons, but water flow can be severely restricted.

 Energy and Water Ombudsman SA